-Governing bodies and proprietors have a strategic leadership responsibility for the school's safeguarding arrangements.
+Governing bodies and proprietors have a strategic leadership responsibility for St Marys safeguarding arrangements.
 The governing body will appoint a senior board level (or equivalent) Governor Safeguarding Lead to monitor the effectiveness of this policy in conjunction with the full governing board.
 This is always a different person from the DSL.
 The Governor Safeguarding Lead is Debbie Brimson.

 Governors/proprietors will ensure that there are mechanisms in place to assist staff in understanding and discharging their statutory safeguarding roles and responsibilities.
 Governors will ensure that the school is working with local safeguarding partners and that the school contributes to multi-agency working, adhering to Working Together to Safeguard Children (2018).
-All governors will read KCSIE (2022) and a record will be kept of this.
+All governors will read KCSIE (2023) and a record will be kept of this.

-Part 2 of KCSIE (2022) sets out the responsibilities of governing bodies and our school governors will adhere to this guidance at all times.
+Part 2 of KCSIE (2023) sets out the responsibilities of governing bodies and our school governors will adhere to this guidance at all times.
 As part of these responsibilities the governors will;

-- ensure that they comply with their duties under statutory guidance and legislation including its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements; - work to facilitate a whole school to safeguarding, by ensuring that safeguarding and child protection underpin all relevant aspects of policy and process; - ensure that policies, procedure and training at the school are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school or college safeguarding approach and wider staff training and curriculum planning;
+- ensure that they comply with their duties under statutory guidance and legislation including its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements; - work to facilitate a whole school to safeguarding, by ensuring that safeguarding and child protection underpin all relevant aspects of policy and process; - ensure that policies, procedure and training at the school are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school or college safeguarding approach and wider staff training and curriculum planning; - ensure that the school takes into account local criteria for action and protocol for assessment and supply information as requested by the three safeguarding partners; - ensure that the school has an effective child protection policy, which is published on the school website and/or available by other means and review this annually; - ensure that the school has systems in place to allow children to raise concerns, which are well-promoted, well-understood and easily accessible; - ensure that the school takes safeguarding concerns seriously and takes the wishes and feelings of children into account; - ensure that there are systems in place for young people to safely express their views